Free, research-backed screening tools for parents and teachers worldwide. Available in English, Hindi, and Arabic.

 Bring Ibara to your school.
 We provide the screening tool, teacher training workshops, and ongoing support, at no cost to the institution.

-We're currently partnering with schools across India and the UAE to make neurodiversity screening a routine part of the school year, not an afterthought.
+We're partnering with schools and organizations across India, Uganda, Syria, and beyond to make neurodiversity screening a routine part of the school year, not an afterthought.

 Real numbers, updated live.
 Every screening counts.

 Ibara was founded on a simple belief: every child deserves to have their cognitive differences recognized and supported, not overlooked.
-In India, millions of children with conditions like ADHD and dyslexia go unidentified, falling behind not because they lack ability, but because no one knew what to look for.
+Millions of children worldwide with conditions like ADHD, dyslexia, and autism go unidentified, falling behind not because they lack ability, but because no one knew what to look for.
 Ibara changes that.

-Our screening tools are based on internationally validated instruments, including the Vanderbilt ADHD Diagnostic Rating Scale and established dyslexia checklists, adapted for the cultural and linguistic contexts of India and the UAE.
+Our screening tools are based on internationally validated instruments, including the Vanderbilt ADHD Diagnostic Rating Scale, established dyslexia checklists, and the Autism Spectrum Screening Questionnaire.
 We believe that early identification, paired with the right support, can transform a child's trajectory.